 Courses within the major explore a variety of topics, including theory, history, literature, applied music, conducting, instrument techniques, recital and ensembles.

-Classes for teaching - all music, instrumental emphasis majors may include:
+What classes do teaching - all music, instrumental emphasis majors take?

 Learn more about the comprehensive instrumental and general music teaching major in the UWEC course catalog.